Mustapha Essuman

-Mustapha Essuman (born 28 November 1983) is a Ghanaian football player who currently plays for.
+Mustapha Essuman (born 28 November 1983) is a Ghanaian footballer who plays as a defender.

 Career

 Essuman started his career with Noble Arics FC and played for the club 1995 the National Milo Amateur Colts tournament.
 He was Captain of Academicals and was promoted to the Senior team of Liberty Professionals F.C. and 2003 named as Captain of the club.
 In the spring 2005 left Ghana and signed for V.League side Khánh Hòa F.C.
 Essuman joined after five years in the V-League Cần Thơ F.C.